 Social Finance supported the design, negotiation, and financial structuring of the project and managed the capital raise.
 We currently coordinate performance management services and will continue to do so for the duration of the project.

-Economic Mobility Corporation leads the evaluation of the project.
+Mobility leads the evaluation of the project.

 Jobs for the Future provided technical assistance on the project.
 They supported performance management activities for one of the program tracks during the project’s first year.